MichaelZhouwang/VLUE/README.md

 # Build a baseline system

-We provide the examples to run VLUE test on [X-VLM](https://github.com/zengyan-97/X-VLM) as follows:
+We provide the examples to evalute on VLUE OOD test sets with [X-VLM](https://github.com/zengyan-97/X-VLM) as follows:
 ```angular2html
 cp -r data/ xvlm/data/vlue_released
 cd xvlm